dogeared/spring-security-okta/README.md

 At a minimum, you need to set the following environment variables or settings in `application.yml` (environment variables are recommended so as to not put sensitive information in a repo)

-Note: Most of the variables can be found by following the metadata URI you saved earlier
+Note: Most of the variables can be found by following the metadata URI you saved earlier.
+Hint: If you replace the end `oauth-authorization-server` with `openid-configuration`, you'll get everything you need, including the `userinfo` endpoint.

 | Env Variable                                         | Yaml property                               |
 |------------------------------------------------------|---------------------------------------------|